CharlieS-432737/Unit-20-Assignment-1-Wiki-Web/README.md

 A wiki made with mkdocs for unit 20 assignment 1

-The wiki has been deployed on cloudflare and can be accessed here: https://unit-20-assignment-1-wiki-web.pages.dev/
+The wiki has been deployed on Cloudflare and can be accessed here: https://unit-20-assignment-1-wiki-web.pages.dev/